 You will delight in each other’s successes and commiserate in their failures.
 You will help your partner to develop their weak points and they will do the same for you.
 And you’ll discover that sacrificing and giving for someone else is transformative.

 If you are both better people since knowing each other, then you know when you meet the right person.

 You both want the relationship to work out

-I think that intent is something which is often overlooked regarding the success of a relationship.
+I think that intent is something that is often overlooked regarding the success of a relationship.

 The romantic notion that love is based on some kind of magical bond that exists through space and time and can endure any hardship can be very damaging.

 It minimizes the emphasis on the amount of effort that goes into maintaining a healthy relationship.

 Yes, it’s important to feel a strong spark with your partner.
-But relationships require a lot of work, whether you’ve found the perfect “right person” or not.
+But relationships require a lot of work, whether you’ve found the “right person” or not.

 If you are both prepared to put in the effort and are rooting for a positive outcome, then your relationship is more likely to stand the test of time than that of someone who romantically believes that love conquers all and you are just destined to be together.